San Francisco convention

 Some of the responses are ambiguous.
 For example, 5 may show either zero or one or two kings; and 5 may show either one ace or three kings.
 Other responses are precise.
 For example, 5 can only show one ace and two kings.
-The ambiguity may often be more apparent than real; but that, and the imprecision of the responses as regards the location of high cards. and the space-consuming nature of the stronger responses, may be among the reasons why San Francisco was supplanted by Blackwood.

 A more modern version of the San Francisco convention attempts to address the space issue in two ways.
 First, responder allocates two points to each ace held, not three.
 Second, the range of the initial bid varies with the strength of the hand being asked.
 Each step thereafter still represents one additional point.
 Thus: